jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 Please note that  the exclamation point is  incorrectly extracted, the programme does not  include the dot.
 In the  real Alice-OCR programme, that was the case with "i".
-I do not remember experimenting with files containing "j", "!", letters wit accents, colons, semi-colons or other split characters.
+I do not remember experimenting with files containing "j", "!", letters with accents, colons, semi-colons or other split characters.
 Just because of  what I  saw with "i",  I concluded that  the human  must  be in  the  loop as  soon  as extracting  glyph bounding boxes, not just when  converting glyphs to characters.
 So, to